Someone hides their "inappropriate" reading matter behind the cover of something they'd rather be seen reading.

 .
 Inevitably the switch is discovered and the character executing it is embarrassed.
 And we all learn a valuable lesson - this character wants people to think he's smart, but he's really either a geek or an idiot.
 Usually the former for sympathetic ones, the latter for non-sympathetic ones.

-Compare Newspaper Camouflage
+Compare Newspaper Thin Disguise

 .
 When publishers foresee the desire to hide a book this way, they may release an edition with a Clandestine Cover